adrianjaybarcenilla/cs345-f1-image-processing-1/README.md

 # Digital Image Processing by Barcenilla, Adrian Jay

-DIP Activities Parts 1 and 2
+DIP Activities Parts 1 and 2.
+All documentation for both activities are written below.

 CS345 - F1